-HFSExplorer does require the Java runtime environment installed.
+HFSExplorer requires Java.
 We generally recommend against having Java installed, but it’s necessary here unless you want to spend money.
-Be sure to disable the Java browser plug-in after installing Java to stay as safe as possible.
+You also need to run the app as an Admin.

-Note that HFSExplorer is read-only, so you can’t actually modify files stored on your Mac drive or delete them.
-It also doesn’t integrate with Windows Explorer or File Explorer—files are available in the HFSExplorer application and you must copy them elsewhere.
+Note that HFSExplorer is read-only, so you can’t modify or delete files on your Mac drive.
+It also doesn’t integrate with Windows File Explorer—files are available in the HFSExplorer application and you must copy them elsewhere.

-This application does cost $20, but it also offers a 10-day free trial.
+The app costs $19.95, but it also offers a 10-day free trial.
 If you just need to recover files from a drive, 10 days is plenty of time to install this file system driver, copy your files over, and uninstall it.
-If you want to use Mac drives on Windows on an ongoing basis, paying $20 so you can use the drive properly is a pretty good deal.
-As a bonus, Paragon HFS+ doesn’t require you have the insecure Java installed.

-Let’s say you have a Mac drive lying around and you no longer have a Mac.
-You’re not stuck with the Mac file system forever.
+If you have a Mac drive lying around and you no longer have a Mac, you’re not stuck with the Mac file system forever.
 After recovering the files from your drive with one of the tools above, you can then format the drive and convert it to a standard FAT32 partition that will work with most devices.

-Formatting will erase all the files on your drive, so be sure you’ve recovered your files first.
+Formatting will erase all the files on your drive, so make sure you have backed up your files.
 To format the drive, just use the dialog that appears when you connect the drive to your computer.

 Check out our guide to learn more about using FAT32.